Friedrich Gottlieb Süskind

 Friedrich Gottlieb Süskind (February 17, 1767 – November 12, 1829) was a German Protestant theologian born in Neuenstadt am Kocher.

-In 1783 he began his theological studies at the Protestant seminar in Tübingen, later embarking on an extensive journey throughout Germany (1790).
+In 1783, he began his theological studies at the Protestant seminar in Tübingen, later embarking on an extensive journey throughout Germany (1790).
 Afterwards, he served as "pastor repentant" at Tübinger Stift, followed by a vicariate in Stuttgart (1795).
-From 1795 to 1798 he served as a Diakonus (deacon) in Urach.
-In 1798 he became an associate professor at the University of Tübingen, and in 1805 returned to Stuttgart, where he was appointed Oberhofprediger and Konsistorialrat.
-In 1809 he was involved in the liturgical reorganization in Württemberg.
+Between 1795 and 1798, he served as a Diakonus (deacon) in Urach.
+In 1798, he became an associate professor at the University of Tübingen, and in 1805 returned to Stuttgart, where he was appointed Oberhofprediger and Konsistorialrat.
+In 1809, he was involved in the liturgical reorganization in Württemberg.

 Süskind was a disciple of Gottlob Christian Storr (1746–1805), and a prominent member of the so-called Ältere Tübinger Schule (conservative Tübingen theologians).
 Within this group he excelled in the field of dialectics.
 His work was primarily directed to the apologetic and dogmatic fundamental questions of Christianity.
 During his career, he was in constant conflict with proponents of Kantian and Fichtean philosophies.

 With Johann Friedrich Flatt (1759-1821), he was editor of the "Magazin für christliche Dogmatik und Moral" (Magazine for Christian Dogmatics and Morals).